rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.4.0.txt

 server
 ------
 bug fixes
-- do not report queues on down nodes as deleted
-- remove the rabbitmq-multi script
-- [cluster] allow non-durable queues to be re-declared if their node has gone down
+- in a cluster, don't fail with an internal-error when re-declaring a queue on a connection to a node other than the queue's "home" node
+- in a cluster, report a not-found error instead of internal-error when attempting to re-declare a durable queue whose node is unavailable
 - fix IPv6 support on Windows
-- cleanup some spurious errors in logs caused by client or server termination
 - do not ignore the RABBITMQ_LOG_BASE variable on Windows
 - fix a bug causing SSL connections to die on Erlang prior to R14 when using "rabbitmqctl list_connections" with the SSL options
-- various other fixes
+- various minor fixes

 enhancements
+- greatly speed up routing for topic exchanges with many bindings
+- propagate memory alarms across cluster, thus reacting better to memory pressure on individual nodes.
 - sender-selected distribution (i.e. add support for the CC and BCC headers).
 See http://www.rabbitmq.com/extensions.html#sender-selected-distribution for more information.
-- greatly speed up routing for topic exchanges
 - server-side consumer cancellation notifications.
 See http://www.rabbitmq.com/extensions.html#consumer-cancel-notify for more information.